What You Need to Know to Disembark Safely

 When preparing for a cruise, it is natural that many people put a lot of thought into planning the vacation and the various excursions they’ll participate in at different ports of call.
 Once the cruise begins winding down and the last day at sea approaches, however, many passengers begin to think about disembarkation.
 This process can be stressful, but it is important to be properly prepared so that you and your loved ones can get off of the ship safely.
 In today’s article, we’ll provide some disembarkation safety tips to keep in mind as you prepare for the end of your next cruise.

-At the Flanagan Personal Injury & Wrongful Death Law Firm, we practice in maritime law and helping passengers obtain compensation for injury suffered because of the cruise line’s negligence.
+We practice in maritime law and helping passengers obtain compensation for injury suffered because of the cruise line’s negligence.
 If you’ve been injured while on a cruise, contact us right away for a no-cost case evaluation.

 5 Tips for Safe Disembarkation